AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

     ![](assets/undelegate-subdomain-details.png)

+1. If the delegation you want to remove has been setup using CNAMEs, an additional step displays depending on

 1. Review the summary that displays.
 To confirm the removal, type the URL of the domain for which you want to remove the delegation and click **[!UICONTROL Submit]**.

     ![](assets/undelegate-submit.png)